micahlmartin/nuts/README.md

 # Nuts

-This is boilerplate for a nodejs apps based on Hapi.
+This is an opiniated template for nodejs apps based on Hapi.
 I've borrowed some things from [hapi-ninja](https://github.com/poeticninja/hapi-ninja) and some conventions from Ruby on Rails.

 # Running